Our Licensed Counselors

 You can rely on our highly competent resident and intern counselors to provide you with compassionate services.
 We work together to help you achieve healing and growth.

-Melanie is an intern in counseling who works with all ages, specializing in child and adolescent counseling.
-She is earning her Master’s degree in Mental Health Counseling from Capella University with a certificate in play therapy.
+Melanie is a resident in counseling who works with all ages, but specializes in working with children and adolescents.
+She has experience providing individual out-patient therapy as well as providing group therapy.
 Melanie comes from a background in fine arts, education, and yoga which has influenced facets of her approach to counseling.
-Melanie fundamentally comes from a person-centered approach.
-However she draws elements from CBT, narrative therapy, mindfulness-based, expressive therapy, and play therapy to meet the needs of her clients.
+Melanie fundamentally practices person-centered therapy.
+However, she draws elements from CBT, narrative therapy, mindfulness-based, expressive therapy, and play therapy to meet the needs of her clients.
 Melanie believes that it is important for her to meet clients where they are presently to help them grow and heal in a meaningful way.

 In Loving Memory